-NH10 Hindi Movie Review
+NH10 Hindi Movie

 A man and a woman find their calm, composed lives upended when they get embroiled among dangerous thugs and goons.
 If this plot sounds familiar, that's because it is familiar.
 Films with similar storylines have existed since before honor killings in our society.
 So it's only right that director Navdeep Singh's film should be a fresh take on the done-to-death concept with an honor killing twist.